jackfranklin/javascriptplayground.com/_posts/2018-11-29-adventures-with-reasonml.md

   probably is an easier entry point for JS programmers, but I'd rather they all return the `Option` type, which
   [Reason does support and use](https://reasonml.github.io/docs/en/null-undefined-option)

+All in all, I'd really recommend giving Reason a go!
+I'm excited to see where the language and ecosystem goes in 2019 and beyond, and I'll definitely be playing with it some more, maybe next time on an actual frontend project, rather than just a coding exercise.